KodwoAmissah/Indian-startup-market-LP1-project-/README.md

 ## DATASETS
-The 2018 and 2019 startup funding is included in this repository.
+All datasets are included in this repository.

 ## Summary